WikiTeq/docker-cron/README.md

 - **Flexible Filtering**: Supports filtering containers based on `COMPOSE_PROJECT_NAME`, space-separated filters in the `FILTER` variable, or both.
 - **Easy Configuration**: Define all your jobs using Docker labels, making configuration straightforward.
 - **Logging**: Provides logging for all job executions, making monitoring and debugging simple.
+- **Log Archiving**: Includes an archiving utility that compacts older logs into monthly/daily/hourly/minute archives according to completeness, keeping only a configurable number of the newest logs.

 ## Getting Started